American, born December 1953

 Born in Berkeley, and raised in the suburb of Walnut Creek, Mimi Plumb received her Master of Fine Arts from the San Francisco Art Institute in 1986.
 She has taught photography nationally and regionally, including the School of the Art Institute of Chicago, the San Francisco Art Institute, Stanford University, and San Jose State University.
-Over the years, Mimi Plumb has explored a wide range of subjects, from her suburban roots in What Is Remembered to the United Farmworkers as they organized for union elections in the fields.
-Other series, Landfall, Dark Days, and The City, photographs from the 1980s, picture an American dystopia.
+Over the years, Mimi Plumb has explored a wide range of subjects, from her suburban roots in The White Sky to the United Farmworkers as they organized for union elections in the fields.
+Other series, Landfall and The Golden City, photographs from the 1980s, picture an American dystopia.

-In 2019 the Robert Koch Gallery exhibited Landfall, which was accompanied by a monograph of the same title released by TBW Books, which received much critical acclaim.
-Landfall offers an uneasy view into a world seemingly under threat and on the brink of nuclear war.
+In 2019 the Robert Koch Gallery exhibited Landfall, an uneasy view into a world seemingly under threat and on the brink of nuclear war.
 Mimi Plumb’s dystopian images provide the viewer with a narrative that is as much ominous as it is seductively mesmerizing and compassionately human.
-Landfall exquisitely interweaves its storyline through strangely alluringly peculiar landscapes, video arcades, dioramas, and mysterious charred house fire remnants, to beautifully composed flash-lit portraits of friends and strangers — offering a view into a time of extreme disquietude and intrinsic humanism.
+Landfall exquisitely interweaves through strangely alluringly peculiar landscapes, video arcades, dioramas, and mysterious charred house fire remnants, to beautifully composed flash-lit portraits of friends and strangers — offering a view into a time of extreme disquietude and intrinsic humanism.
 Of the work Plumb says, “Years later the burnt lamp reminded me of when I was 9 years old, during the Cuban Missile Crisis in 1963, my mother told me there might be a nuclear war.
 For a period of time I would wake up in the middle of the night to repeatedly look at the hallway clock, and worried about not sleeping.
 At school, my classmates and I practiced getting under our desks.”
 Plumb’s masterful images, though set in the 1980’s, are poignantly timely in present times.